Gentle Object Retraction in Dense Clutter Using Multimodal Force Sensing and Imitation Learning: Related Work

 Non-prehensile tactile sensors have been shown to enable object motion category classification in constrained clutter\cite{thomasson2022going}, but it is non-trivial to incorporate these motion categories into a motion planning system.
 Prior work has also enabled blind reaching into cluttered environments by leveraging non-prehensile tactile sensing to reach toward target locations amidst fixed obstacles while minimizing contact forces\cite{albini2021exploiting,bhattacharjee2014robotic,jain2013reaching,bohg2010strategies}.
 This approach, however, limits scene variability and avoids the issue of sporadic changes to object impedance when objects jam in constrained yet movable clutter.
 One recent work uses non-prehensile tactile information to reach toward target locations in constrained, lateral access scenarios by employing motion primitives to react to contacts\cite{brouwer2024tactile}.
 All of these approaches assume that target locations are known \emph{a priori} and do not support target object extraction.
-Blind object recognition and retraction have been demonstrated using non-prehensile tactile sensing\cite{zhong2022soft}, but this is performed in unconstrained tabletop clutter and does not investigate the interplay of vision and force sensing.
+Blind object recognition and retraction have been demonstrated using both non-prehensile tactile sensing\cite{zhong2022soft} and prehensile tactile sensing\cite{pai2023tactofind}, but these works do not investigate the interplay of vision and force sensing.